Beyond Re-Animator: Reception

 In their book Lurker in the Lobby: A Guide to the Cinema of H. P. Lovecraft, Andrew Migliore and John Strysik write: "If your idea of Lovecraftian fun is Combs' acidic one-liners, and digitally enhanced gore effects that weren't available for the other two films, then by all means have a look.
 But if you're comparing this film to the still classic Re-Animator, well...
 This third try is only a shadow of the gonzo wit of the original and not nearly as entertaining."

 Zombiemania: 80 Movies to Die For author Arnold T. Blumberg wrote that "Beyond Re-Animator is better than its immediate predecessor" and that "Combs slips back into the white shirt and black tie, wielding the hypo of green goo like he never put it down, but his performance is nicely tempered by the passage of time, giving us a West that lacks some of his youthful confidence but none of his single-minded desire to pursue 'The Work.'"
-Bruce G. Hallenbeck, in his book Comedy-Horror Films: A Chronological History, 1914-2008, again described Brian Yuzna's direction as "competent but uninspired", but said the film's biggest problem is that most of the cast are Spanish actors whose voices were obviously dubbed over to conceal their accents, resulting in a lack of both tension and comedy.
+Bruce G. Hallenbeck, in his book Comedy-Horror Films: A Chronological History, 1914-2008, again described Brian Yuzna's direction as "competent but uninspired," but said the film's biggest problem is that most of the cast are Spanish actors whose voices were obviously dubbed over to conceal their accents, resulting in a lack of both tension and comedy.
 He commented that Jeffrey Combs is still outstanding in the role of Herbert West, but his performance is muted due to a complete lack of strong co-stars to play off of.

 Home media

+Beyond Re-Animator was given a straight-to-video release on December 23, 2003.

 In 2011 Arrow Video released a Special Edition DVD of the film, with the following special features: